 The need for a noise risk assessment should normally be identified at the planning stages of any production and considered as part of the programme or resources risk assessment.
-This should identify the people who might require health surveillance, a procedure for recording assessment and any action taken.
+This should identify the people who might require; general hearing protection, specialised hearing protection (limited headphones, for example), health surveillance, a procedure for recording assessment and any actions to be taken.